Online Commerce (eCommerce) is on a tear.

 For most websites, there are established best practices that can help you build a useful, functional site.

 But eCommerce websites are unique.
-They need to manage inventory, process payments and provide a convenient shopping interface.
+They must manage inventory, process payments, and provide a convenient shopping interface.

-And, they need to work harder to overcome the inherent uncertainties of the internet in order to inspire consumers to part with their hard-earned cash.
+And they need to work harder to overcome the inherent uncertainties of the internet to inspire consumers to part with their hard-earned cash.

-The bottom line is that eCommerce sites need to play by a different set of rules than a typical website.
+The bottom line is that eCommerce sites must play by a different set of rules than a typical website.